Level 1 English

 Teacher to contact with questions: Mr I. Crandell-Tanner

-At NCEA Level One, students are assigned to classes based on their identified learning needs.
+At NCEA Level 1, students are assigned to classes based on their identified learning needs.
 Each class works at a different pace and offers different assessment; however, all classes offer students the opportunity to gain the 10 Literacy credits required to achieve NCEA Level One.

 In a Level One course, students should expect to take part in a range of learning experiences, including: